stackrox/stackrox-env/README.md

 If you're getting error such as `error: attribute 'whatever_new_version' missing` after bumping to a new version of a package, try running `nix flake update`.

+### Updating isolated packages

+To only update an isolated package - for example, to bump the golang version without touching other packages - follow these steps:

+1. Add a dedicated `nixpkgs-my-package` input based on `nixpkgs-unstable`.
+2. Run `nix flake update nixpkgs-my-package`.
+3. Import your package from `inputs.nixpkgs-my-package` in the package list.

+For an explicit example, see this [pull request](https://github.com/stackrox/stackrox-env/pull/74).